-In order for an apples-to-apples comparison with CoCLR to evaluate the contribution of audio information to our training scheme, we also ran UCF101 retrieval on CoCLR pre-trained on Kinetics-400.
-As expected, incorporating audio into our contrastive learning framework shows a 1.4% improvement in R@1 retrieval, a 3.5% improvement in R@5 retrieval, and a 2.4% improvement in R@10 retrieval performance.
+In Table 3, we find that our model outperforms the state-of-the-art models.
+As expected, incorporating audio into our contrastive learning framework shows a 1.4% improvement in R@1 retrieval, a 3.5% improvement in R@5 retrieval, and a 2.4% improvement in R@10 retrieval performance over CoCLR[2].

-6.2.2 Qualitative Retrieval Results
+Qualitative Retrieval Results

-In Figure 5, we show two examples of how our RGB augmentations result in successful retrieval on UCF101 video clips.
+In Figure 4, we show two examples of how our RGB augmentations result in successful retrieval on UCF101 video clips.
 Though the clips in the both rows are oriented differently and are different colors, the random flips and color jitter applied as data augmentations enables the RGB encoder to recognize the videos as the same activity.
-Our model and CoCLR [2] yield similar results for these test clips, since both approaches use RGB augmentations in the same way to train their encoders.

-In Figure 6, we show two examples of how incorporating optical flow affects retrieval results.
+In Figure 5, we show two examples of how incorporating optical flow affects retrieval results.
 In the top row, we can see that the model has learned to identify biking and horse riding as similar activities due to the similar motion in the videos, despite the differing backgrounds.
 Likewise, the clips in the bottom row all share a swinging motion despite the variety of activities.
-Both our model and CoCLR [2] again yield similar results, since both models use optical flow in their approaches.
+Both our model and CoCLR [2] yield similar results, since both models use RGB and optical flow in their approaches.

-In Figure 7, we show two examples of how incorporating audio information improves retrieval results, which is the main contribution of this report.
+In Figure 6, we show two examples of how incorporating audio information improves retrieval results, which is the main contribution of this report.
 In the top row, videos containing music are linked with one another, even if the scene and the motions within them are completely different.
-This is because music is easily identifiable on a spectrogram: notes and their harmonics show up as sharp, regularly spaced horizontal lines.
+Music is easily identifiable on a spectrogram: notes and their harmonics show up as sharp, regularly spaced horizontal lines.
 In the second row, clips of drums and punches are retrieved together because of their similar percussive sounds.
-Here, there is a noticeable difference between our results and that of CoCLR [2].
-Since CoCLR is never supplied audio data, it has not learned to associate clips containing music or percussive sounds with one another, and so it returns classes that are unrelated to the test clip.
+Since, unlike our model, CoCLR is never supplied audio data, it has not learned to associate clips containing music or percussive sounds with one another, and so it returns classes that are unrelated to the test clip.

-Figure 5: Qualitative effects of incorporating RGB information on UCF101 retrieval results.
+Figure 4.
+Qualitative effects of incorporating RGB information on UCF101 retrieval results.
 Our triple modality model is compared against CoCLR [2], both pre-trained on Kinetics-400.

-Figure 6: Qualitative effects of incorporating optical flow information on UCF101 retrieval results.
+Figure 5.
+Qualitative effects of incorporating optical flow information on UCF101 retrieval results.
 Our triple modality model is compared against Co-CLR [2], both pre-trained on Kinetics-400.

-Figure 7: Qualitative effects of incorporating audio information on UCF101 retrieval results.
+Figure 6.
+Qualitative effects of incorporating audio information on UCF101 retrieval results.
 Our triple modality model is compared against CoCLR [2], both pre-trained on Kinetics-400.

-7 Conclusions and Future Work
+Conclusions and Future Work

 Our approach extends the existing idea of cooperative contrastive video learning from unlabelled video data [2] to incorporate three modalities.
 We train a model using RGB, optical flow, and audio, and evaluate its performance against existing contrastive learning frameworks with fewer modalities to determine whether incorporating additional modalities using our scheme is effective.
 We train these models on Kinetics-400 and evaluate them on UCF101, using the tasks of action classification and nearest-neighbors retrieval.
-We found that in both tasks, our triple-modality model outperformed the contrastive learning models with fewer modalities and compared favorably to the state-of-the-art.
-Further improvements could be found in simply running our training scheme for more cycles, or by trying out other recent backbone architectures like SlowFast [33].
+We found that in both tasks, our triple-modality model outperformed the contrastive learning models with fewer modalities and compared favorably to the state-ofthe-art.
+Further improvements could be found in simply running our training scheme for more cycles, or by trying out other recent backbone architectures such as SlowFast [30].
 Our training scheme can be easily extended to other modalities such as text: one could add a fourth encoder with an NLP backbone if subtitles or narration were available for video clips.